 The World Bank Group’s Global Indicators Group produces the following indicators and datasets.

-Enterprise Surveys provide the world's most comprehensive company-level data in emerging markets and developing economies.
-Data are available on 130,000+ firms in 135 countries.
-Data are used to create indicators that benchmark the quality of the business and investment climate across countries.
-Visit Enterprise Surveys on Facebook.
+Enterprise Surveys provide the world's most comprehensive comparable firm-level data in emerging markets and developing economies.
+Data are available on 130,000+ firms in 139 countries.
+Data cover a broad range of business environment topics including access to finance, corruption, infrastructure, crime, competition, and performance measures.

 Subnational and Regional Doing Business reports capture differences in business regulations and their enforcement across locations in a single country or region.
 They provide data on the ease of doing business, rank each location, and recommend reforms to improve performance in each of the indicator areas.